jagoosw/Ender-5-Marlin/README.md

 Download earlier versions of Marlin on the [Releases page](https://github.com/MarlinFirmware/Marlin/releases).

+This version is configured for an Ender 5 with options for:
+- SKR 1.4 Tubo
+- TMC2209 drivers
+- E3D V6 All Metal Hotend
+- Extreme mode for All Metal Hotend (>285 degrees, not reccomended by E3D)
+- Heated Chamber

 ## Building Marlin 2.0

 To build Marlin 2.0 you'll need [Arduino IDE 1.8.8 or newer](https://www.arduino.cc/en/main/software) or [PlatformIO](http://docs.platformio.org/en/latest/ide.html#platformio-ide).
 Detailed build and install instructions are posted at: